pdeljanov/Symphonia/README.md

 Symphonia is a pure Rust audio decoding and media demuxing library supporting AAC, ALAC, FLAC, MP3, MP4, OGG, Vorbis, and WAV.

+Symphonia only handles decoding.
+To read files from storage in a realtime safe way using Symphonia, refer to [creek](https://github.com/RustyDAW/creek).

 ## Features

 * Decode support for the most popular audio codecs